bigeasy/cadence/design.markdown

 Okay, it's not easier.
 What needs to happen is that the first argument to a callback is shifted.
-Events will have events that do not get called, here might be more of a concept of null events, as opposed to definate events versus zero to many events.
+Events will have events that do not get called, here might be more of a concept of null events, as opposed to definite events versus zero to many events.

 ## Reentrancy